phanav/predict-pneunomia/README.md

 <br><br>

 The 2nd protocol measures trustworthiness with Intersection Over Union of annotated and predicted bounding box.\
-The predicted bounding box is the smallest rectangle holding at leats 95% of activation (following ProtoPNet).\
+The predicted bounding box is defined as the smallest rectangle holding at leats 95% of activation (following ProtoPNet).\
 ![](/img/iou-best1-0652.png)
 Left: target bounding box in red.
 Middle: heatmap.
 Right: rectangle holding at least 95% of activation in orange.
 IOU = 0.65